Dr James Robinson Head of Bioinformatics

 Prof Steve Marsh and Dr James Robinson standing in front of an HLA diagram

-James and Professor Marsh with a visualisation of the sequences on the database
+James and Professor Marsh with a visualisation of some of the sequences on the database

 From humble beginnings to a world-leading resource